Rob Behrens: Career

 Behrens began his career at Coventry Polytechnic, where he lectured in Public Policy and Administration.

 In 1988, he joined the Civil Service and helped develop Fast-Stream programmes on government and social policy at the Civil Service College.

 In 1992, Behrens became the Director of the Southern African Development Unit which involved the preparation of a Post-Apartheid Public Service.
 For his work, he was personally thanked by President Nelson Mandela.

 In 1997, Behrens was promoted to the Senior Civil Service where he became the Director of the International Public Service Group (IPSG).
 The ISPG provided valuable assistance to 25 countries in transition, including countries that were applying for membership to the European Union.

 Behrens then became the Secretary to the Committee on Standards in Public Life, in 2003.
 The role included providing advice to the Prime Minister on issues regarding ethics and conduct of public office holders.
 In January 2005, he oversaw the Committee's tenth inquiry and report, and the publication of the first national survey of public attitudes towards Public Office Holders.

 He left the Civil Service in 2006 to become the Complaints Commissioner of the Bar Standards Board (BSB).
-The BSB regulates the behaviours and set standards for Barristers in England and Wales.
+The BSB regulates the behaviors and set standards for Barristers in England and Wales.
 In July 2007, Behrens published a report regarding a strategic review of complaints and disciplinary processes for the BSB, highlighting a series of recommendations to improve the way the BSB is run.
 The report highlighted the strengths and weaknesses of the complaints system and targeted changes which made "common sense" to improve the system.